Vanshika3003/blazeclan_training/reactapps/readme.md

                 - action, the logic that will be a reason for updating the 'initialState' to 'updatesState'
 - creating a custom-Hook
     - a need when we want to write a wrapper for standard Hook

+- React.js Error Boundaries
+    - Use Try..catch block for handling errors in functional component and in catch block return the fallback UI
+    - If the error Handling is not used or places in component, the React UI will crash in browser
+    - Use Error Boundary
+        -  Create a Class Component, this will act as a parent to all child components in it
+        - This component will implement the 'componentDidCatch(error, log)' function to listen to any error thrown by any child component
+            - error: The error thrown by child component
+            - log is stackTract in the browser
+        - The error will be stored in this class component using the 'getDerivedStateFromError()' property
+            - This is a read-only property that will listen to the error and will pass that error to 'componentDidCatch()'
+    - Note: If using the React CLI, then make sure that the index.css will be disabling the 'iframe'  style because the React CLI (create-react-app) using 'iFrame' to show the browser error messages